fleetdm/fleet/handbook/marketing/README.md

 All of Fleet's partnerships are located in ["❤️‍🔥 Buying situations > 🚿Channels / partners"](https://docs.google.com/spreadsheets/d/1pstllb-5vfVt8FifzaXRy8ixyKbe4B56Y1O8tLMnVUQ/edit#gid=1625487826).
 (This is the source of truth for any active or proposed partnership.)

+## Field Marketing

+For all requests related to enterprise sponsorship email Natalia natalia@fleetdm.com

 ## Community